redux-mvc/core/src/Stories/Api/Decorators/AddBridge/README.md

 1. `observedDomains?: Array<String>`

    The array of namespace dependencies from the *global context*.

+   If `observedDomains` is not passed, then *addBridge* will take the observedDomains from all the module dependencies.

 1. `dispatchToGlobal?: (action: ActionPayload) -> Boolean`

    This predicate function will be used by the `bridgeMiddleware` to forward actions to the *global context*.

+   If `dispatchToGlobal` is not passed, then *addBridge* will dispatch to the *global context* any action that is not in any *namespace* of the module dependencies.

 ## Return value